 The general benefits of a sump include increased total water volume, a place to hide almost all equipment (heaters, protein skimmers, all filtration, etc.), a safe place to add supplements (many additives in a reef tank are best well mixed before going in to the main tank), and even a good place to refill during water changes or add top-off water for a saltwater tank.

-That being said, you will find an endless amount of information online about what the best design is and what you need, what you don’t need, etc. I have seen a ton of designs and many are much more complicated then they need to be.
+You will find an endless amount of information online about what the best design is and what you need, what you don’t need, etc. I have seen a ton of designs and many are much more complicated then they need to be.
 Many are very redundant with multiple stages of mechanical media, repetitive stages, and more.

 Over the years I have seen and worked on many sumps, and done a lot of research to come to my current designs.
 These designs fit the needs of saltwater and freshwater specifically.
 They meet all the needs of the systems they are designed for.
 They provide flexibility for you to use any return pump you want, any protein skimmer you want, maximize the refugium space or filter media space, and keep things as easy as possible for you to maintain.